CiwPython/Ciw/docs/Basics/parameters_dict.rst

 There are numerous other features, please see :ref:`features` for more information.

 The keys of this dictionary may also be used as keyword arguments when defining a simulation.
-ASQ features a function that will load in these parameters from a file, please read :ref:`parameters-file`.
+Ciw features a function that will load in these parameters from a file, please read :ref:`parameters-file`.